You need traffic to your website and it’s no secret that optimising your website for search traffic is an obvious way to go.

 Having a consistent blog post structure for your posts is a really fast way to build content that does 3 things.

-- Easy to read and digest, making it easier for traffic and customers to consumer and stay longer.
+- Easy to read and digest, making it easier for traffic and customers to consume, and so stay longer.

 - Easier to write – forget writers’ block, you can now write blog posts fast